 - 1. Complete GPEP Year 1 first - 2.
 Complete 24 months11 of time in DRHM (of which 18 months could be cross credited to GPEP) - 3.
 Return to GPEP Year 3 to complete GPEP modules/6m clinical time + GP Fellowship - 4.
-Return to DRHM to complete any outstanding requirements + StAMPS exam + DRHM Fellowship
+Return to DRHM to complete any outstanding requirements + Structured Assessment using Multi Patient Scenarios (StAMPS) exam + DRHM Fellowship